How to Set Up a Server at Home (and Why You Should!)

 The first step is to choose the hardware you’ll use for your server.
 You can use an old desktop computer or purchase a dedicated server device, like a network attached storage (NAS) device.

 There are several options for hardware, including small form factor computers, specialized server motherboards, and repurposed older computers.
+For instance, when choosing the best cheap motherboard, you can get this job done without significant money investments.

 2. Install an operating system (OS)